Shopify/hydrogen-v1/packages/hydrogen/src/framework/docs/seo.md

 The Hydrogen framework supports SEO by inspecting the `user-agent` for every request, and buffering the response to fully render it on server-side instead.

-To emulate this behaviour, add `?_bot` query param at the end of url.
+To imitate the behaviour of a SEO robot and show the page content fully from server render, add the ?\_bot query parameter at the end of the webpage's URL.

 ## How SEO works in Hydrogen